denisnoguer/federated-ids-replication-ufg/README.md

 python fl_manual_avancado.py
 (NAME OF FILE IS  "fl_manual_avancado.py")

+## Docker - BILD THE REPLICAL CONTAINERS
+## 🖥️ Local Execution Path

+This step must be executed **locally** on your machine, within the selected project directory.

+In this project, the working directory used was:
+`/0/IDS`

 ## 5. 🛡️ Attack Categories in the Dataset

 The KDD Cup 99 dataset includes various types of attacks grouped into four main categories, each with specific behaviors and threats: